trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 \max(0, p_i^{l+1} = (1-\omega) p_i^l + \omega \frac{\rho_0 - \rho_i{adv} \sum_{j \neq i} a_{ij}p_j^l}{a{ii}}
 ```

 The secound exception is to avoid the pressure update for too small diagonal elements.
-The simulation gets instabil if the diagonal elements$a_{ii}$ are getting to small or even zero.
+The simulation gets instabil if the diagonal elements $a_{ii}$ are getting to small or even zero.
 This can happen if a particle is isolated and has no influence from other particle around them, or just by accident because the influences are canceling each other and the term just gets zero.
 In this case the updated pressure value will be set to zero.
-There are also other options, like setting$a_{ii}$ to the threshold value is its beneath and then updare with the known forumla, or just don't update the pressure value at all, and continue with the old value.
+There are also other options, like setting $a_{ii}$ to the threshold value is its beneath and then updare with the known forumla, or just don't update the pressure value at all, and continue with the old value.
 By setting the pressure value to zero, the numerical error through this can not be so big to mess up a whole simulation, as long as it doesn't happens for too many particles.

 ## Boundary Handling

 The previously mentioned theory only considered fluid particle interactions but didn't consider how fluid particles interacht with boundary particles.
 For this case a few changes to the above formulas have to be done.
 Firs of all the discreitzed version of the continuity equation changes in case that the neighboring particle is a boundary particle.
-From know on$represents neighboring boundary particles and$ represents neighboring fluid particles.
+From know on represents neighboring boundary particles and represents neighboring fluid particles.
 Then the discretizied continuity equation for boundary particles looks like this.

 ```math